Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: The Exponential Regression Model for Tail Index Estimation and the Non-robust Maximum Likelihood

 Let us consider a random sample $X_1, \ldots, X_n$ from a distribution $F$ that belongs to the maximum domain of attraction of the extreme value distribution $H_\gamma$.
-Therefore $F$ satisfies the condition (\ref{EQ:EVT_def1}) that is reformulated by an equivalent condition in de Haan (1970), which assumes the existence of a measurable positive function $a_Q(\cdot)$ such that for all $\lambda>0$
+Therefore $F$ satisfies Condition (\ref{EQ:EVT_def1}) that was reformulated by an equivalent condition in de Haan (1970); the latter assumes the existence of a measurable positive function $a_Q(\cdot)$ such that for all $\lambda>0$